rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 ##### Params
 - `sender` : Integer - Sender account
 - `target` : Integer - Destination account
-- `amount` : PASCURRENCY - Coins to be transferred
+- `amount` : Currency - Coins to be transferred
-- `fee` : PASCURRENCY - Fee of the operation
+- `fee` : Currency - Fee of the operation
-- `payload` : HEXASTRING - Payload "item" that will be included in this operation
+- `payload` : String - Hex encoded Payload "item" that will be included in this operation
 - `payload_method` : String - Encode type of the item payload
   - `none` : Not encoded.
 Will be visible for everybody
   - `dest` (default) : Using Public key of "target" account.
 Only "target" will be able to decrypt this payload